carl2087/life-sort-task-app/README.md

  * A search bar to enable searching through tasks to find the exact task you want.
  * A version of the application which is built for mobiles.
  * A family version of the tasks app so a nominated family leader could set tasks for the household for example.
+ * A contact form so users can leave feedback.

+## Testing

+I manually tested the application which is fully documented [HERE](MANUALTESTS.md).
+To the best of my knowledge all the features of the site work as expected.